Introduction

 Centrally planned economy

-Centrally planned economy: “Government controls all elements of the economy, including prices, wages, and production.”
+In a centrally planned economy, the government controls all elements of the economy, including prices, wages, and production.

 In a centrally planned economy: